weiyuwang2024/vibecoding/vibe-coding-slides.md

 ---

-## 4. Context Management
+## 4. Context Management: Clear vs Compress

-### Two Strategies:
+### Clear Context
+- Use when starting to work on new features
-- **Clear Context** - Fresh start for new features or when switching to different work
+- Helpful when switching to something completely different
-- **Compress Context** - Keep key points clear, lower cost, make things faster
+- Good when AI seems stuck on wrong approach
+- Fresh start removes confusing old information

-### Best Practice:
+### Compress Context
-- Longer context is NOT always better
+- Keep in mind that longer context is NOT always better
-- Too much context confuses AI and makes it focus on wrong things
+- Really helpful for long coding sessions working on same thing
+- Makes key points clearer, lowers cost, makes things faster
+- When too much context, AI gets confused by extra information
-- Compress context to help AI focus on what really matters
+- Helps AI focus on what really matters for current work
 - Most agents support manual clearing and compressing
 - **Roo Code** does automatic context compression without you asking